DanoNBD2/AWS-Demos/README.md

 ## Test AWS Glue

 Go to AWS Glue console:
-* On the left pane click on Connections.
-You will see one connection listed called “ glueConnection-(+random string) select and click test connection.
+* On the left pane click on *Connections*.
+You will see one connection listed called *glueConnection-(+random string*.
+Select it and click *Test connection*.
+Choose the role listed on the drop-down meno and test the connection.
+It may take a couple of minutes to receive the successful test message.
 * If the results is successful that means AWS Glue could connect to your On premises DB instance through the VPN connection.
-* Now Select Crawlers and run it.
-This is going to scan the dataset and discover tables and store the dataset schema in the “dbcrawler” AWS Glue database.
+* On the left pane click on *Crawlers*.
+Select the *glue-db-crawler* crawler and run it.
+This is going to scan the dataset, discover tables, and store the dataset schema in the *dbcrawler* AWS Glue database.
+Wait until the following message is displayed:
+`Crawler "glue-db-crawler" completed and made the following changes: 1 tables created, 0 tables updated.
+See the tables created in database dbcrawler.`
 * Go and click in tables on the left pane and feel free to explore the dataset schema inside of the on premises database.

-`YOU ARE DONE!` The connection was done successfully and you have full connectivity between AWS Glue and your On Premises enviornment.
+`CONGRATULATIONS!` The connection was done successfully and you have full connectivity between AWS Glue and your On Premises enviornment.

 ## Perform an AWS Glue Job (Optional)

 Go to AWS Glue Console:
-* On the left pane click on Jobs.
+* On the left pane click on *Jobs*.
-* Click on Add Job.
+* Click on *Add Job*.
-* Put a name and the select the role called "demo-Glue-(+random string)
+* Give the job a name and the select the role called *demo-Glue-(+random string)*.
+Leave the rest parameters as default and click next.

 ![Job1](/images/GlueJob_Config1.png)

-* leave the rest parameters as default and click next.
 * Select the data source *raw_sportstickets_public_players* and click next.
-* In the next screen select these and select the bucket that was created for you (the one that has demo-glues3bucket+random string by name):
+* In the next window, select *Change Schema* and click next.
+* Selecr *Create tables in your data target*, SSelect *Amazon S3* as Data Store, *Parquet* as Format, and select the bucket that was created for you (the one that has *glue-demo-AccountId-Region* by name):

 ![Job2](/images/GlueJob_config2.png)